Islamic marketing: History

-The history of business in Islam began with the Prophet Muhammad and his wife Khadijah, who were merchants.
-The Prophet himself was known as an honest trader.
+The history of business in Islam began with Muhammad and his wife Khadijah, who were merchants.
 The Sharia law derived particularly from the Quran and Hadith deals with banking, business, economics, politics, and contracts.
 Since the early days of Islamic history, Muslim business producers had to follow the rules and requirements of Islamic Sharia when conducting production and marketing activities.
 The focus on ethics in Islamic marketing resulted in early Arabian merchants converting to Islam.

 Since 2000, the importance of the Muslim market has begun to appear in consultancy reports for Western multinational corporations.
-Some research has been done on consumption practices of Muslims as well as implications of Islamic ethics on marketing practices, but scholarly literature on the subject is yet to be published.
+Some research has been done on consumption practices of Muslims as well as implications of Islamic ethics on marketing practices, but as of 2011 scholarly literature on the subject had not been published.
 On 29 and 30 November 2010, the first International Conference on Islamic Marketing and Branding was held in Kuala Lumpur, Malaysia.
 The Journal of Islamic Marketing was launched in 2010.